twonoise/mightymic/README.md

 Next step is tune up our line input to be less noisy yet non-scaling (24-bit ADC output is not altered by codec level scalers).
 Using `alsamixer`, we carefully tune both `Line Boost` and `Capture` sliders of Capture tab (`F4`) of alsamixer, when check using data flow statistics with [jasmine-sa](https://github.com/twonoise/jasmine-sa) (`F10` then `F1`) to get 24 bit data flow.
 Mine is `Line Boost`=100 and `Capture`=33.
 Line input itself can be unconnected when tune up bit depth using `Capture` control; but for set up best _level_ and _SNR_ using `Line Boost` control, it is worth to connect some clean sound to it and estimate SNR using our spectrum analyzer or other measurement.

-Now it's time to add differential input plugin to our audio plugin host like `Carla`, and one may enjoy lowest possible _THD+N_ with such a cheap components.
+Now it's time to add differential input plugin to our audio plugin host like [Carla](https://github.com/twonoise/carla-patches), and one may enjoy lowest possible _THD+N_ with such a cheap components.

 > Low THD+N is important for reverbs, as they have some degrade of SNR.
 (Example: Simple echo have exactly 3 dB SNR degrade).
 So it's time to enjoy plenty of air with reverbs.